fastmachinelearning/models/keras-to-hls/README.md

 # Keras to HLS

 Here we document different keras layers that `hls4ml` support.
-We also provide documentation for different example keras models (model json for architecture and hdf5 for weights and biases) that can be translated to HLS using `hls4ml`
+We also provide documentation for different example keras models (model `json` file for architecture and `hdf5` file for weights and biases) that can be translated to HLS using `hls4ml`

 ## Supported layers

-We currently support translations for the following Keras layers:
+We currently support translations for the following Keras layers.
+Note that some layers are not fully supported, so we will also provide specific limitations for those layers here:

 <details>
 <summary>Core Layers</summary>